Nnamdi Asomugha: Professional career

-2003 NFL Combine
+He was drafted in the first round of the 2003 NFL Draft by the Oakland Raiders, where he spent eight seasons.
+He later played for the Philadelphia Eagles and the San Francisco 49ers before retiring at the end of the 2013–2014 season.

 Oakland Raiders

-Asomugha was the second Cal player to be drafted in the first round (31st overall) of the 2003 NFL draft by the Oakland Raiders.
+Asomugha was selected by the Oakland Raiders in the first round, with the 31st overall pick, of the 2003 NFL draft.
+He was the second Cal player drafted in the first round that year.
 He was moved to cornerback but played sparingly the first two seasons of his career.
 He became a starter in 2005 and set new highs in tackles with 60 tackles (55 solo) and passes broken up with 14.

 In 2006, he recorded his first two career interceptions against the Cleveland Browns.
 He got his third interception four weeks later against the Pittsburgh Steelers and returned it 24 yards for the first touchdown of his career.
 Though the team suffered through a 2–14 season, Asomugha's 2006 campaign was his finest yet as he finished the season with 50 tackles (48 solo), eight interceptions, a sack, a forced fumble and one touchdown.
 His interception total tied him for second highest total in the National Football League along with four other players (including former Oakland Raiders cornerback Charles Woodson).
 After the season, Asomugha was invited to the Pro Bowl as an alternate but because of late notice he was not able to attend the annual all-star game.
 He also received the Oakland Raiders "Commitment to Excellence" Award and was named the team's Most Valuable Player.
 In addition, Asomugha was selected to Dr. Z Sports Illustrated 2006 All-Pro team as well as The Associated Press 2006 All-Pro Team.

 Asomugha was selected as the Raiders Team Captain for the 2007 season.
 Opposing quarterbacks tested him only 31 times with a mere 10 completions the entire season.
 One NFL scout told Pro Football Weekly that Asomugha was thrown at "less than any defender in the last ten years" in 2007.
 He finished the 2007 season with 34 tackles(32 solo), 1 interception and 7 breakups and was named a 2008 Pro Bowl alternate.

 A free agent in the 2008 offseason, the Raiders placed the exclusive franchise tag on Asomugha on February 20, 2008.